In this section we show how to

 create the application folder structure: ant create

-app -Dappname=publicLibrary -Dpkgname=pl
+app -Dappname=publicLibrary -Dpkgname=pl.

 compile the Java code and build the war file: ant war